badasswp/quick-dry-login/README.md

 You can also get the latest version from any of our [release tags](https://github.com/badasswp/quick-dry-login/releases).

+## Why Quick & Dry Login

+If you ever don't want to worry about entering in a username and password for logging into your development or staging websites, then this plugin is exactly made for that!
+You can select any user from the dropdown list of user and log into that session.
+This comes in handy when you want do testing with various WP admin profiles.
+As a caveat, __this plugin should NEVER be used on a Production website!__

 #### `quick_dry_login_success`

 This custom hook (action) fires immediately after the user has successfully being logged into your WP instance.